 Outsourcing trade credit to a third-party provider

-- Expertise and infrastructure: Third-party providers specialize in trade credit management and have the necessary expertise, infrastructure, and technology to handle credit evaluations, credit decisions, and collections efficiently.
+- Expertise and infrastructure: Third-party providers specialise in trade credit management and have the necessary expertise, infrastructure, and technology to handle credit evaluations, credit decisions, and collections efficiently.
 They bring industry-specific knowledge and tools that can streamline the credit process and enhance risk management.

 - Risk mitigation: Outsourcing trade credit helps mitigate the risk of bad debt and non-payment.
 The third-party provider assumes responsibility for credit evaluations, collections, and potential bad debts.
 They also have access to better tools for assessing customer creditworthiness, reducing the chances of extending credit to high-risk customers.

 - Reduced administrative burden: Partnering with a third-party provider enables companies to offload the administrative tasks associated with credit management, including credit checks, invoicing, and collections.